OrdinaryMagician/VkDoom_m/README.md

 Please see license files for individual contributor licenses.

+**Addendum by [Marisa](https://github.com/OrdinaryMagician)**: This fork is a continuation of the original VKDoom by dpJudas et al, as it's been officially abandoned.
+At the moment, only some bug fixes will be happening *(both by yours truly and sparingly merged from upstream GZDoom when needed)*, but I do have some ideas here and there, maybe some additional features too while I'm at it.
+Any volunteers to help along are welcome, of course.

 ### Releases

-We do not have any official release of VKDoom yet.
-You can however download a binary build of the latest master branch commit at https://github.com/dpjudas/VkDoom/releases/tag/nightly
+~~We do not have any official release of VKDoom yet.
+You can however download a binary build of the latest master branch commit at https://github.com/dpjudas/VkDoom/releases/tag/nightly~~

+This fork currently doesn't do autobuilds, but do stay tuned.

 ### Build Guide